 He recommends patients do not try to rush recovery as using their pectoralis muscle prematurely can lead to complications such as displacement of the implant to the sides, fluid collection, or an increased risk of capsular contracture in the future.

 Many of Dr. Markarian’s patients feel great after three weeks and can begin exercising on a stationary bike.
 However, to reduce the risk of complications, Dr. Markarian is conservative in his approach to recovery time.

-Breast Augmentation surgery is a personal and unique experience and while many people are sure they want it – they’re not sure how to pay for it.
+Undergoing surgery is a personal and unique experience and while many people are sure they want it – they’re not sure how to pay for it.
 One of the first tasks is to gather as much information as you can and make a connection with a local friendly board-certified surgeon who will answer all of your questions about aesthetic options – and the Boston Breast Augmentation cost that goes with them.
 Then it’s a matter of deciding whether you’re going to save or borrow to make sure you achieve the best all-round result for you.

 Please note: All materials on the Site, such as text, treatments, outcomes, photographs and images and any other material provided on the Site are for information purposes only and are not a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding treatments.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site.

 Though the content of this page has been carefully prepared, the author of this content is not a medical doctor and the content has not been reviewed by a Board-Certified Plastic Surgeon.

 Unless specifically stated, patients referred to in this blog have not received surgery by Dr Mark Markarian.
 This blog does not endorse the work of any doctors or surgeons mentioned.
 Stories relating to patients’ personal experiences of surgery should be treated as anecdotal only.